spack/spack/lib/spack/docs/build_systems/intelpackage.rst

-.. [fn9] Spack's close coupling of installed packages to compilers, which both necessitates the detour for installing ``intel-parallel-studio``, and, limits any of its provided virtual packages to a single compiler, heavily favors a `recommendation to install Intel Parallel Studio outside of Spack
+.. [fn9] Spack's close coupling of installed packages to compilers, which both necessitates the detour for installing ``intel-parallel-studio``, and, largely limits any of its provided virtual packages to a single compiler, heavily favors a `recommendation to install Intel Parallel Studio outside of Spack
    <integrate-external-intel_>`_ and declare it for Spack in ``packages.yaml``
    by a `compiler-less spec <compiler-neutral-package_>`_.